Dundee is an excellent place to study medicine, both for the high quality of the teaching programme and for the facilities available

 |GCE A-Level||AAA at A-Level (A2), to include chemistry and another science subject (from biology, physics or mathematics).
 The third subject can be your own choice; we have no preference.

 These results should be obtained at one sitting and at the first attempt at A-Level examinations, two years after GCSE.
-We also require biology, mathematics and English at least to GCSE grade B.
+We also require biology, at least to GCSE grade A. Chemistry, mathematics and English at least to GCSE grade B.

 Achievement at GCSE and AS level will also be taken into account.